 Business Overview and Vision

-The Food & Agriculture Business Division’s first priority is to deliver safe and reliable food products and foodstuffs.
-In Asia, in particular, where food demand is expanding and diets are diversifying, we aim to play a part in food supply, and to boost the standard of living by helping to expand agricultural production, transfer production technologies and improve the local dietary culture.
+- ▶ Playing a part in food supply and contributing to raising the standard of living by helping to expand agricultural production, transfer production technologies and improve local dietary culture.

 Strengths That Drive Value Creation

 - ▶ Strong local networks of operating companies, firmly rooted in Southeast Asia